Bonuz26/Ski-Resort-API/README.md

 | DELETE | /equipment/:id   | Delete equipment                  |

 > [!IMPORTANT]
-> You need to set your token in authorization: Bearer <token>.
+> You need to set your token in authorization: Bearer token.

 #### `GET /equipment`